Should Canada Accept Foreign Drug Approvals to Speed Up Access to Medications?

 Key Issues

-• Which drug categories and foreign regulatory agencies should be trusted for this streamlined process?
+• Which foreign regulatory agencies should Canada trust for drug approvals?

-• How can Canada maintain drug safety standards while accepting foreign decisions?
+• How can Canada maintain safety standards while speeding up reviews?

 How to Participate